hax/streams/Locking Design Doc.md

 If we encourage this kind of thing, we should make it easy for custom readable streams to be lockable as well.
 That basically means `ExclusiveStreamReader` should not require knowledge of `ReadableStream`'s internal slots.

 We can work around this if necessary by passing `ExclusiveStreamReader` any capabilities it needs to manipulate `ReadableStream`'s internal state; then people reimplementing the readable stream interface can do e.g. `new ExclusiveStreamReader(this, { getLock, setLock })` or similar.

-This would probably impact API, by switching us to a `rs.getReader()` interface that calls the constructor, instead of a `new ExclusiveStreamReader(stream)` interface.

 ## Optimizability